wctghlbgtat/Solving-High-Frequency-and-Multi-Scale-PDEs-with-Gaussian-Processes/README.md

 # Solving-High-Frequency-and-Multi-Scale-PDEs-with-Gaussian-Processes

-## figure for variance, error, and prediction
+## Figure for variance, error, and prediction

 $u_1=sin(100x)$: